Finding and borrowing booksThe library has a huge collection of ebooks and print books for you to use. Find out how to

-If you return an item late, we will ask you to pay a fine and you will be unable to borrow anything else until it has been returned or renewed and any fines paid.
+If you return an item late when it has been requested by another user, we will ask you to pay a fine and you will be unable to borrow anything else until it has been returned or renewed and any fines paid.
 See Library Charges/Fines.

 If you have been absent from university due to illness or other extenuating circumstances which have prevented you from returning or renewing loans it may be possible for some or all of the fines to be waived.
 Please complete a Fine Appeal form and submit it along with the supporting evidence.
 Sign in to the Unidesk Self Service Portal and select Forms, then Teaching, Learning & Library Resources (Students).

 Need to know - Number of items you can borrow and avoiding fines

 - Bring your student card with you when you visit the Library.

 - To avoid getting fines, make sure you return recalled books before the due date.